HenriVDD/henrivdd.github.io/index.md

 ----

->  I am a PhD candidate at the [Laboratoire des Neurosciences Cognitives et Computationelles (LNC2)](https://lnc2.dec.ens.fr/fr) in the [Human Reinforcement Learning](https://lnc2.dec.ens.fr/fr/human-reinforcement-learning) team led by [Stefano Palminteri](https://sites.google.com/site/stefanopalminteri/home).
-Initially trained as an engineer in electronics and computer sciences, I worked for 7 years as an engineer at the Departement d'Etudes Cognitives of the Ecole Normale Supérieure in Paris in charge of the experimental platform.
+> I am currently pursuing a Ph.D. at the [Laboratoire des Neurosciences Cognitives et Computationelles (LNC2)](https://lnc2.dec.ens.fr/fr) as a part of the [Human Reinforcement Learning](https://lnc2.dec.ens.fr/fr/human-reinforcement-learning) under the supervision of [Stefano Palminteri](https://sites.google.com/site/stefanopalminteri/home).
+Originally trained as an engineer in electronics and computer sciences, I dedicated 7 years to working as an engineer at the Department d'Etudes Cognitives of the Ecole Normale Supérieure in Paris, overseeing the experimental platform.

->  After some years working on the projects of others: setting up experiments, developping technical solutions and doing data analysis, I decided it was time to work on my own project.
-I started my PhD in April 2021.
-My interest lies at the crossroads of affective value-based decision making, computational psychiatry and mental health as well as behavioral economics.
+> After several years devoted to collaborative projects, where I was involved in helping setting up complex experiments and implementing technical solutions and data analysis, I decided it was time to work on my own project.
+I commenced my Ph.D. studies in April 2021, with my research focus converging at the crossroads of affective value-based decision making, computational psychiatry and mental health as well as behavioral economics.

 ----